aarontsosa/AirSpace-v1-/originalFiles/README.md

 **//Give further explanation of what will happen if it's a quiz, or a party game.**

-Our hope is that AirSpace will facilitate communication within groups in all kinds of different contexts-- work, play, and learning.
+Our hope is that AirSpace will facilitate group communication in all kinds of different contexts-- work, play, and learning.

 ### Host Instructions